comp-hci-lab/BDSI_2022_ML/README.md

 ## Loading necessary modules:
 Since you will be working with GPUs, you would have to load the python and cuda modules
 <pre>

-Load the correct Python version (3.8.8) in the terminal:
+-Load the correct Python version (3.8.8) in the terminal: module load python3.8-anaconda
-`module load python3.8-anaconda`

-Next, load the cuda module:
+-Next, load the cuda module:
-`module load cuda`
+module load cuda
 </pre>

 ## Setting up Virtual Environment